Signed in as:

 filler@godaddy.com

 Tanya is experienced in both the diagnosis and ongoing counselling support for Autistic adults.
 The assessment process for an adult differs slightly to that of a child.
-A child's autistic features are often easier to see and assess, whereas some of the gold standard assessment tools used do not account for the various strategies adults use to mask or cope with their autistic traits.
+A child's autistic features are sometimes easier to see and assess, whereas some of the gold standard assessment tools used do not account for the various strategies adults (and many children) use to mask or cope with being Autistic in a largely neurotypical society.
 Tanya will help you to understand these strategies or masking features to help determine if Autism could be a possibility.

 Autistic and non-Autistic people often see the world through different lenses.
-As society creates expectations that the majority of people will "fit in" and behave in non-Autistic ways, this can create vulnerabilities for autistic people; such as increased mental health concerns, social exhaustion and overwhelming sensory experiences.
+As society creates expectations that the majority of people will "fit in" and behave in non-Autistic ways, this can create vulnerabilities for Autistic people; such as increased mental health concerns, social exhaustion, burnout and overwhelming sensory experiences.
 Ongoing support could include counselling for these things but will be tailored to the unique strengths and differences of each individual.

-The fee for an autism and/or Adaptive Skills Assessment is $250 per 50 minute session.
+The fee for an Autism and/or ADHD assessment is $250 per 50 minute session.
 The fee is payable per appointment and not a lump sum.

 There is no charge for a letter confirming your identity (diagnosis).